HUBZONE CERTIFICATION

 Every year, the government allocates $18 billion to HUBZone Businesses.
 Why is this important for you?
 The U.S. Government strongly promotes the establishment of small businesses in economically disadvantaged areas.
 By doing so, they aim to stimulate economic growth and create job opportunities within these communities.
 This funding is part of the HUBZone program, which stands for Historically Underutilized Business Zones, a program designed to help small businesses in rural and urban communities get preferred access to opportunities for federal procurement.

-This initiative is a crucial step towards bridging the economic gap and ensuring prosperity is more evenly distributed across the country.
+This initiative is a step towards bridging the economic gap and ensuring prosperity is more evenly distributed across the country.
 When small businesses thrive, they contribute to a more vibrant and resilient economy, capable of withstanding economic downturns and fostering long-term growth.
 Moreover, the success of these businesses can inspire innovation and entrepreneurship within the community, leading to a cycle of growth and opportunity for future generations.

 What are the Benefits of Getting HUBZone Certified

 Federal law mandates that a portion of all government contracts be awarded to HUBZone-certified businesses.
 This certification not only provides you with preferential treatment in open-bid contracts but also gives you a competitive edge when competing for these lucrative government projects.
-Moreover, it allows you the flexibility to subcontract the awarded work, enabling you to leverage partnerships with other small or specialized firms.
-This creates a robust network of collaboration and opportunity, enhancing your business’s growth and sustainability in the market.

-In addition to these advantages, HUBZone certification can significantly increase your visibility and credibility in the industry.
-By being recognized as a certified business, you gain access to various government resources and support programs designed to help small businesses thrive.
-These programs often include training, mentorship, and financial assistance, which can further bolster your company’s capabilities and competitive stance.
+These programs often include training, mentorship, and financial assistance.
+This can further bolster your company’s capabilities and competitive stance.
 Embracing Historically Underutilized Business Zone certification can, therefore, open doors to new opportunities and partnerships that might otherwise be inaccessible, ultimately contributing to a more prosperous and stable business environment.
+Need help getting certified?
+Our HUBZone experts are here to help.

 Certification Requirements